Amitesh/Time-interval-scheduler/README.md

 * Get only selected values
 * Create custom styles or skins

-Feel free to request your feature.
+Feel free to request your feature and give feedback to improve it.

 ## License